 In this article, you shall find all the important information regarding the High Court in India, its powers, establishment, the appointment of Judges and Jurisdiction.
+You can also download the High Court notes PDF for the upcoming exam.

 It was in 1858 when on the recommendation of the Law Commission, the Parliament passed the Indian High Courts Act 1861 which suggested the establishment of High Courts in place of Supreme Court in three Presidencies: Calcutta, Madras and Bombay.
 The Charter of High Court of Calcutta was ordered in May 1862 and that of Madras and Bombay were order in June 1862.
 Thereby, making the Calcutta High Court the first High Court of the country.